swisskyrepo/DamnWebScanner/README.md

 - Detect if the server is up
 - Start/Stop button
 - New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
-- Basic page to list the vulnerabilities
+- Basic page to list the vulnerabilities URL and TYPE

-## TODO - Work in progress
-- ScanSQLTime/ScanSQLBlind
-- Should detect target in source code..
-- Should detect and work with POST requests
-- Export function for vulnerabilities
-- Add some functions from https://sergeybelove.ru/one-button-scan/result/3004e0b978f19e58e3239087d119742779e1efbc/
-- Deep and impact : args['url'],args['deep'],args['impact']
-- Command injection :&sleep 5&'\"0&sleep 5&`'
-- Launch scan when a button is submitted

 ## Install
 You need to install and configure the server, it uses ghost and flask with gunicorn